Mamamoo: 2016–2017: Breakthrough and subsequent EPs

 Mamamoo at the Korea Sale Festa Opening Ceremony on September 30, 2016.

 On January 10, 2016, RBW announced Mamamoo's first solo concert since their debut in 2014.
 The concert, titled 2016 Mamamoo Concert-Moosical, was held on August 13–14, 2016, at the Olympic Hall in Seoul.
 7,000 tickets for the concert were sold out in one minute.

 On January 26, 2016, Mamamoo pre-released an R&B ballad, "I Miss You", from their first full-length album Melting.
 On February 12, 2016, another track, "1cm/Taller than You" was pre-released with a music video.
 The full album was released on February 26, 2016, debuting at number 3 on the Gaon Chart.
-The title track "You're the Best (넌 is 뭔들)" also debuted at number three but peaked at number one the following week, becoming their first number-one single.
+The title track "You're the Best (넌 is 뭔들)" also debuted at number three and peaked at number one the following week, becoming their first number-one single.
+The song was a commercial success and charted on at least eight major music sites upon release.

 On March 6, 2016, they received their first music show win with the song "You're the Best" on Inkigayo, followed by wins on Music Bank, M Countdown, and other music shows.
 They received eight wins in total for the single.
 On March 16, 2016, Mamamoo performed in Austin, Texas at South By Southwest's K-Pop Night Out.

 On August 31, 2016, Mamamoo released the singles "Angel" and "Dab Dab" as subgroups consisting of vocalists (Solar and Wheein) and rappers (Moonbyul and Hwasa) respectively.
 On September 21, 2016, Mamamoo released their follow-up digital single "New York" and accompanying music video.
-After wrapping up promotions for "New York" Mamamoo's agency announced that the group will make their comeback on November 7 with their fourth EP, Memory.
-The lead single for Memory was announced to be "Décalcomanie".
-Shortly afterwards, Mamamoo participated in several year-end award shows, while also featuring in the OST titled "Love" for hit TV show Goblin.
+After wrapping up promotions for "New York", RBW announced that the group would make their comeback on November 7 with their fourth EP Memory and the lead single "Décalcomanie".
+Shortly afterwards, Mamamoo participated in several year-end award shows, while also featuring in the OST titled "Love" for the TV show Goblin.